Where To Dock Or Anchor A Pontoon Boat

 Floating docks are used in areas, such as deep water bays or along shorelines, where the water depth fluctuates.

-Floating docks are also permanent structures that are fixed in place.
-However, unlike a stationary dock, which remains at the same height, a floating dock floats up and down with changes in water depth.
+A floating pontoon dock is also permanent structure that is fixed in place.
+However, unlike a stationary dock, which remains at the same height, a floating pontoon dock moves up and down with changes in water depth as the tide ebbs and flows.

 A portable dock, sometimes called a wheeled dock, is removed from the water during the off-season months when most pontoon boats are permanently stored on land.